-The Group's property has been determined to fall within level 3 of the fair valuation hierarchy.
+The fair value of the Group's investment property has been determined to fall within Level 3 of the fair valuation hierarchy.
 The different levels in the fair value hierarchy are defined in Note 5.3.

 The Group's policy is to recognise transfers into and out of fair value hierarchy levels as of the date of the event or change in circumstances that caused the transfer.
 There were no transfers between levels during the year.